MuhannadQ/cloudaxes/README.md

 You can access the web app in 2 ways:

-1. via the cloudfront CDN: using the cloudfront domain name `Cloudfront` from the server deployment outputs, or using an [alternate domain name](#setting-up-alternate-domain-for-cloudfront) if you provided one.
+1. via the cloudfront CDN: using the cloudfront domain name `CloudFrontDistributionDomainName` from the server deployment outputs, or using an [alternate domain name](#setting-up-alternate-domain-for-cloudfront) if you provided one.
 2. by accessing the hosting s3 bucket directly: using the s3 bucket website url `AppBucketWebsiteURL` from the server deployment outputs.

 Cloudaxes leverages Cognito for authentication and authorization.
 It is invite-only; users need to be created in the Cognito AWS console by the admin.